julietafrade97/feup-asso/README.md

 •	an inherent behaviour

-One can composse tasks by arbitrarily connecting their inputs and outputs to form a Recipe.
+One can compose tasks by arbitrarily connecting their inputs and outputs to form a Recipe.
 There's a standard collection of tasks that we can already foresee, but the application should be extensible enough to support new tasks via plugins without altering the base code.
 Recipes can be saved and reused as tasks in other recipes.

 # 3. Features
 ## 3.1 Available Tasks